mmoerz/k8s-prod/docs/kube_config.md

 # Installation

-I used the example provided with clearlinux for installing kubernetes, which resides at /usr/share/clr-k8s-examples/.
+Initially I tried to use the example provided with clearlinux for installing kubernetes, which resides at /usr/share/clr-k8s-examples/.
+They are nice and give good hints, however a full blown production setup is not possible out of the box with them.
+That lead to my decission to make my own solution.

+## configuration

+## distribution of tar archives
+Utilize ```./bin/scp_to [ip|dns name of master node]``` to generate a tar archive containing the configuration and the scripts to setup the cluster.
+The tar archive can contain a clr-installer.yaml configuration file which may be utilized to automate the clearlinux installation.

+## running the scripts
+- 00- scripts contain post clearlinux installation setup routines.
+They are ment to be run right after clr-installer before reboot.

 ## pre install configuration

 In the subdirectory 6-metal-lb/overlays/v0.8.3 the file patch_configmap.yaml contains the network configuration for the (bare)metal load balancer.
 I changed the IP adresses to reflect my network configuration.